open/close all folders

-The Artemis Zin impersonators.
+- The Artemis Zin impersonators.
 You crush their dreams by taking Lady Zin's camera bots back (amusingly named "D-0c," "AR-2ms," and "Z-1n"), and each has a different line when you do.

-I guess it's back to searching through her trash again.
+No!
+Being Artemis is my dream!You fool, I am the real Artemis Zin!I guess it's back to searching through her trash again.

-When you collect your first weapon:
+- When you collect your first weapon:

 Danger awaits!
 Or maybe not!
 Be careful.